conrad-vanl/rey/README.md

     }
   };

   // 3.
-Rey is availalbe as a decorator, simply pass it
+Rey is available as a decorator, simply pass it
   //    a function that creates springs, and the default
   //    transition state:
   @Rey(getSprings, transitionStates.opened)
   class Demo extends React.Component {
     // By default, Rey passes in two props:
-    // - 'transitionState': an object with your current spring values
+    // - `transitionState`: an object with your current spring values
     // - `setTransitionState`: a setter function to update the transition state render() {
       return (